eoschrome/Documentation/burn&earn.md

 - (2) receiving BP-dAPP coins as a result of voting
 - (3) 30-day moving average table segmented in 24 hours (GMT+9) to avoid Denial of Service and unnecessary overhead in keeping track of BP voting

+2. Resource Allocation
+- option 1: Allocating resources based on received CRM in BP reserve pool -> Pitfall: How will users use computer resources?
+- option 2: Everyone to lock CRM when using computer resources. i.e BPs, Users, Dapp developers must stake CRM to use resources.
+For users they have two options when it comes to using CRM.
+(1) Voting BP and earn rewards.
+(2) Staking and using hardware resources.
+- option 3: Allowing CR locking rather than CRM locking.
+Therefore, main CR usage pertains to staking for resource allocation.